Skip to content

 Example: Follower has $25,000 balance.
 Risk is set to 1%.
 Stop-loss on master is 20 pips.
 Lot size calculated so 20-pip loss = $250 (1% of $25,000).

-When it works: The most precise risk control method.
-Every trade is sized to lose exactly the same percentage of account balance if stopped out, regardless of how wide or tight the master's stop-loss is.
+When it works: The tightest risk control of the five.
+Every trade is sized to lose the same percentage of account balance if stopped out, whatever the master's stop-loss distance.

-When it fails: Requires a stop-loss on every master trade.
-If the master trades without a defined stop-loss (runs wide stops, adds to losers, or uses trailing stops that move), the fixed risk calculation cannot resolve and lot size falls back to a default.
+When it fails: It requires a stop-loss on the sender order.
+If the master trades without a defined stop — runs wide stops, adds to losers, or uses trailing stops that move — the calculation has no distance to resolve against, and lot size falls back to a default.

 Which Mode for Which Setup